lengfeld/subpatch/README.md

-# subpatch: fearless multi-repository management - stay relaxed!
+# subpatch: fearless multi repository management - stay relaxed!

 Welcome to the website of subpatch.
 The tool that does multi repository management right.
 Don't worry, stay relaxed!